tmolteno/specfit/README.md

 ## Changelog

 - 0.4.0b1 Update the marginal_likelihood method to correctly no longer use inferenceData objects to avoid a bug in pymc.
+          Return the relative marginal likelihood (rather than the log marginal likelihood)
 - 0.3.0b3 Clean up to use the natural log throughout! (*IMPORTANT*) Use consistent way to get names of variables from the posterior Add machine readable hdf5 file output.